sfu-db/dataprep/docs/source/user_guide/connector/DC_DBLP_tut.rst

-Initialize data_connector
+Initialize connector
 =============================
 To initialize, run the following code.

 ::

-    from dataprep.data_connector import Connector
+    from dataprep.connector import Connector
     dc = Connector("./DataConnectorConfigs/DBLP")

 Functionalities
 ===================
-Data connector has several functions you can perform to gain insight on the data downloaded from DBLP.
+Connector has several functions you can perform to gain insight on the data downloaded from DBLP.

 Connector.info
 ------------------